ctmm-initiative/ctmmweb/README.md

 ## Usage

 The web page have a side bar at left for each stage of analysis.

+Currently pages from `Import Data` to `Visual Diagnostics` are fully working.

 ### Currently working